tofutofu/haitaka/README.md

 This code has been tested on an Apple M2, using the stable-aarch64-apple-darwin toolchain.
 In GitHub workflows it has also been tested on Ubuntu.

-The code has not yet been stress tested yet or used in an actual Shogi engine.
+The code has not yet been used in a Shogi engine, so should still be seen as experimental.

 To run all tests use:
 ```bash
 cargo test
 ```

+## Contributing

+Contributions are very welcome!
+Please open an issue or submit a pull request on GitHub.

 ## Acknowledgments
 Portions of this library are derived from the [`cozy-chess`](https://github.com/analog-hors/cozy-chess) project by [`analog-hors`](https://github.com/analog-hors).
 The `cozy-chess` project is licensed under the MIT license, and its license text is included in this repository under `third_party/cozy-chess/LICENSE`.